muesli/beehive/README.md

 currently recommended to start Beehive from within its git repository, if you plan to use the web interface.

+Should you still not be able to reach the web interface, check if the ```config``` directory in the git repository is empty.
+If that's the case, make sure the git submodules get initialized by running ```git submodule update --init```.

 The web interface does *not* require authentication yet.
 Beehive currently accepts all connections from the loopback device *only*.